helmuthdu/automate-frontend-workflow/README.md

 ### Setup

-To start, open the terminal, create a new folder and initialize the project.
+To start, let's create a new project.
+Open the terminal, create a new folder and initialize the project.

 ```shell
 mkdir automated-frontend-workflow